pengqiannan/Modeling-bacterial-interactions/code/Memote/README.md

 ### Other functions

-- `excel2SBML.m`: Convert models from excel to SBML format.
+- `excel2SBML.m`: Convert models from excel format to SBML format.

 - `getDatabaseMappings_update.m`: Return information on known mappings of database entries to model field names, along with additional information about the  fields.